 The Contents of the Septuagint

 The Old Testament of Jesus, the Apostles, the early Church, and the New Testament writers contained books that have been removed from your Bible, such as Esdras, Tobit, 1-4 Maccabees, Wisdom of Solomon, Sirach, Prayer of Manasseh, Baruch, Letter of Jeremiah, Judith, and Psalms of Solomon.
 There are also some books that are longer than in the Masoretic, such as Daniel and Esther.
-Many of these books were part of Scripture for centuries with different traditions at different times including or excluding books and eventually calling them “deuterocanonical” or “apocrypha”.
+Many of these books were part of Scripture for centuries with different traditions at different times including or excluding books and eventually calling them “deuterocanonical” or “apocryphal.”
 Many are considered sacred scripture by more than a billion Christians, members of the Catholic, Orthodox, and Coptic churches.

 During the time of Jesus, the Biblical texts were in a state of flux.
 Numerous texts were held to various degrees of esteem by different Jewish communities throughout the ancient world.
 From the perspective of an ancient Jewish or Christian reader there was no certainty about which of the traditions would eventually become the dominant scriptural tradition.
 It was simply not a question that would have entered their minds.
 The numerous ancient manuscripts discovered offer proof that the Hebrew Bible was not fixed before the second century AD and, perhaps more surprisingly, that many readers and users of these scriptural texts before then were not bothered about it.

 For the apostles, since they are of more ancient date than all these heretics, agree with this aforesaid translation; and the translation harmonizes with the tradition of the apostles.
-For Peter, and John, and Matthew, and Paul, and the rest successively, as well as their followers, did set forth all prophetical announcements, just as the interpretation of the seventy two elders [Septuagint] contains them.3
+For Peter, and John, and Matthew, and Paul, and the rest successively, as well as their followers, did set forth all prophetical announcements, just as the interpretation of the seventy two elders [Septuagint] contains them.

-Around 90 AD after the destruction of Jerusalem, the Jews were faced with the movement of Christianity which was growing rapidly and no longer being viewed as just a Jewish sect.
-While the early Church used the Septuagint to argue for the deity and messiahship of Jesus, the Jews started to claim that the Septuagint that they used for around 400 years was inferior and they abandoned it.
-The Hebrew manuscripts in the first century had various differences and so the Jews began to let manuscripts that supported Jesus’ deity die off while they let the manuscripts that minimized the prophecy about Jesus survive.
+Around AD 90, after the destruction of Jerusalem, the Jews were faced with the movement of Christianity, which was growing rapidly and no longer being viewed as just a Jewish sect.
+While the early Church used the Septuagint to argue for the deity and messiahship of Jesus, the Jews started to claim that the Septuagint that they used for around 400 years was inferior, and they abandoned it.
+The Hebrew manuscripts in the first century had various differences, and so the Jews began to let manuscripts that supported Jesus’ deity die off while they let the manuscripts that minimized the prophecy about Jesus survive.
 Several early Church fathers even believed that the Jews began altering their Scriptures around this time.
 Either way, the sudden rejection of the Septuagint by the Jews was so clear that by the second century they had introduced three new Greek translations of their scriptures to replace it, translated by Theodotion, Aquila of Sinope, and Symmachus.